larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    only for this channel.
 This assumes that the mixer can control the volume for the channels independently.

-   The optional *direction* argument can be either 'playback' or 'capture' is relevant if the mixer has independent playback and capture volume capabilities, and controls which of the volumes if changed.
-The default is 'playback' if the mixer has this capability, otherwise 'capture'.
+   The optional *direction* argument can be either :const:`PCM_PLAYBACK` or :const:`PCM_CAPTURE`, which is relevant if the mixer can control both playback and capture volume.
+The default value is :const:`PCM_PLAYBACK` if the mixer has playback channels, otherwise it is :const:`PCM_CAPTURE`.

 .. method:: Mixer.setmute(mute, [channel])